YuhangSong/DHP/README.md

 ## Details of the mat data file.

-The mat file includes 76 cells, which contains the HM data of all videos.
-Each cell provides the longitude and latitude of HM for 58 subjects, with a total of 116 columns.
+The mat file includes 76 cells, corresponding to the HM data of all 76 videos.
+Each cell records the longitude and latitude of HM for 58 subjects, with a total of 116 columns.
 The longitude and latitude are arranged alternately.
-For example, the first and second column include the latitude and longitude of the first subject, respectively.
-Note that the sampling rate is twice the video frame rate.
-The HM data takes the front center as origin, and the upper left as positive direction.
-So the longitude ranges from -180 to 180, and the latitude ranges from -90 to 90.
+For example, the first and second column is the latitude and longitude of the first subject, respectively.
+Note that the sampling rate of the data is twice as the video FPS.
+The HM data takes the front center as the origin, and the upper & left as the positive direction.
+Thus, the longitude ranges from -180 to 180, and the latitude ranges from -90 to 90.

 ## Authors